awcodify/sysctl-theme/_posts/2025-05-14-dark-mode-in-arsxy-theme.md

 ## How It Works

-When a user visits your site, Sysctl performs several checks to determine which theme to display:
+When a user visits your site, Arsxy performs several checks to determine which theme to display:

 1. First, it checks if dark mode is enabled in your configuration
 2. If enabled, it checks for a user's previous preference stored in localStorage